w3c/svgwg/master/styling.md

     <p>This attribute specifies a media query that must be
     matched for the style sheet to apply.
 Its value is parsed as a <a href="https://www.w3.org/TR/css3-mediaqueries/#syntax">media_query_list</a>.
-    If not specified, the style sheet applies unconditionally.</p>
+    If not specified, the style sheet applies unconditionally.
   </dd>
   <dt>
     <table class="attrdef def">